We stand with Ukraine to help keep people safe. Join us

 3. Check for unusual location symbol

 You’ll see a small teardrop symbol in your phone’s notification bar when an app is using your device location.
+This can be one of the ways to tell if there’s a spy app on your phone, as hidden spy apps often track your movements without your knowledge.
 If you see this appear when you’re not using apps allowed to access location data, this could indicate spyware is running and tracking your location.

 In addition to checking location services, as explained above, it’s possible to see which apps have recently requested access to your location on modern versions of Android, making it easier to detect those that shouldn’t be.
 Simply follow these steps: